Our Process

 2. What are the main components of a cell?

-Cells consist of several key components that work together to carry out various functions.
+Cells have several key components that work together to carry out various functions.
 The main components of a cell include the cell membrane, cytoplasm, organelles, and genetic material.

-Three important pieces of information about the main components of a cell:
+Three essential pieces of information about the main components of a cell:

-The cell membrane acts as a barrier, separating the internal environment of the cell from the external environment.
+The cell membrane acts as a barrier, separating the cell’s internal environment from the external environment.

 The cytoplasm is a gel-like substance that fills the cell and houses various organelles.

-Organelles are specialized structures within cells that perform specific functions, such as mitochondria for energy production and the nucleus for storing genetic material.
+Organelles are specialised structures within cells that perform specific functions, such as mitochondria for energy production and the nucleus for storing genetic material.

 3. How do cells reproduce?

-Cells reproduce through a process called cell division, which involves the replication and distribution of genetic material.
+Cells reproduce through cell division, which involves the replication and distribution of genetic material.
 There are two main types of cell division: mitosis and meiosis.

-Three important pieces of information about cell reproduction:
+Three essential pieces of information about cell reproduction:

-Mitosis is the type of cell division that occurs in most cells, where a single cell divides into two identical daughter cells.
+Mitosis is the type of cell division in most cells, where a single cell divides into two identical daughter cells.

-Meiosis is a specialized type of cell division that occurs in cells involved in sexual reproduction, resulting in the formation of gametes (sperm and eggs) with half the number of chromosomes.
+Meiosis is a specialised type of cell division in cells involved in sexual reproduction, resulting in the formation of gametes (sperm and eggs) with half the number of chromosomes.

-Cell division is essential for growth, repair, and the production of new cells in multicellular organisms.
+Cell division is essential for growth, repair, and producing new cells in multicellular organisms.

 4. What is the role of DNA in cells?

 DNA, or deoxyribonucleic acid, is a molecule that carries the genetic information of an organism.
-It plays a crucial role in cells by encoding the instructions for the synthesis of proteins and controlling various cellular processes.
+It plays a crucial role in cells by encoding the instructions for synthesising proteins and controlling various cellular processes.

-Three important pieces of information about the role of DNA in cells:
+Three essential pieces of information about the role of DNA in cells:

 DNA contains the genetic code that determines the characteristics and functions of an organism.